Bellevue Literary Review

 It’s one of those quiet deployments on the Afghanistan border.
 We’re on the outskirts of the outskirts.
 If we were any further on the outskirts we’d be pants.

 One of those bombed-out towns just like you see in movies, except this one has three-leg goats that hobble and chew through the trash, and fat-tailed sheep with deep red furrows ploughed through their fleeces.
 Some of the little kids say nothing.
 Some of them shake.
 A lot of them shake.
 Their hands, their heads.
 One kid’s knee shakes like it’s a small flag.

 Audio preview here!

 A boy crawls through a tunnel in the Gaza Strip to bring back supplies to his family and neighbors despite the high risk of the tunnel being flooded, gassed, or bombed.
 On the eve of the Arab Spring in Libya, a girl and her best friend disguise themselves as boys to train for a school sports competition, knowing that if they’re caught they will be severely punished.
 Four young girls, three of them pregnant, decide to escape their abusive husbands and attempt to cross from Morocco to Spain.

-Set against these turbulent backdrops, the children’s voices are free of political influence and remind the reader of the distilled best of human relationships.
-With no resources and armed with only loyalty, guts, and tenacity, they risk their lives for their friends in the belief that this is the only right thing to do.
+Set against these turbulent backdrops, the children’s voices, apolitical, remind the reader of the distilled best of human relationships.
+With no resources and armed with only loyalty, guts, and tenacity, they risk their lives for their friends.

 Arjun Kulkani brings his family to North West London, England, after Indian Independence.
 While he struggles to fit in, his family adapt almost seamlessly.
 When he is diagnosed with spinal muscular atrophy, he suffers a further loss of identity.
 Even as his body fails, Arjun gains more understanding of his youthful impatience, his careless cruelty to his family, and how to love even those he doesn’t like.